justeattakeaway/pie/.github/pull_request_template.md

 - [ ] If a changeset file has been created, I have tested these changes in [PIE Aperture](https://github.com/justeattakeaway/pie-aperture/) using the `/test-aperture` command.

 ## Not-applicable Checklist items
-Please move any Author checklist items that are not applicable to this pull request
+Please move any Author checklist items that do not apply to this pull request here.

 ---